dhwanish-3/OS-Lab-Notes/Stage 12/Process Model/Operations on Processes.md

 1. new child process with new pid and address space is created which is an exact replica of the original process with same library, code, stack and heap regions.
 - fork call returns the pid of the child to parent
-- the heap, code and library regions of the parent are shard by the child => modification of conttents of these regions by one process during subsequent execution will change the other as well
+- the heap, code and library regions of the parent are shard by the child => modification of contents of these regions by one process during subsequent execution will change the other as well
     - both process are in concurrent execution subsequent to the fork operation
     - Stack is seperate for the child and is not shared